casey-27/cognitive_tests_group_6/Spatial_Test/README.md

 Only one comparison function is now used for all users to reduce lines of code Consent form separated into two functions that are called upon in the main test A graphical representation of user results added to the comparison function

+Update 3: on 21.03.2024, version 1.3
+In the main test code: descriptions added to  the consent forms 1 and 2, modified visual representation of user results with axis switched.
+The main test code conversted to a python file, which is called upon in the version 1.3 Notebook